onedesign/one-mapping-kit/README.md

 # One Mapping Kit

-A simple Swift library from mapping JSON strings to Swift objects, and serializing them back into JSON.
+A simple Swift library for mapping JSON strings to Swift objects, and serializing them back into JSON.

 ## Mapping